How to use cracking Medium

-The Mona Lisa, a masterpiece by Leonardo da Vinci, has fine spider-web cracks on its backside, and is called craquelure in art terminology.
-This craquelure appears gradually as painting ages over time and is difficult to make intentionally, therefore, it has an important role for validating the authenticity of paintings.
+The Mona Lisa, a masterpiece by Leonardo da Vinci, has fine spider-web cracks on its back, this phenomenon is called craquelure in art terminology.
+The craquelure appears gradually as painting ages over time and is difficult to make intentionally, therefore, it has an important role in validating the authenticity of paintings.

-Although cracks can occur for a variety of reasons related to base materials, gesso, mediums, and storage environment, one of the common reasons is the difference in drying speed between the surface paint and the under coat.
+Although cracks can occur for a variety of reasons related to substrates, types of gesso, mediums and storage environment, one of the common reasons is the difference in drying speed between the surface paint and the undercoat.

-It is not easy to reproduce the art created by time, but there is a medium that can easily give an aged look to the surface of a painting.
+It is not easy to reproduce the art created over time, but there is a medium that can easily give an aged look to the surface of a painting.

 It is called "Cracking Medium" from DERIVAN.

-We sell this product only in the store, so if you would like to purchase it online, please contact us through the inquiry form.
+This product is only available in-store, so if you would like to purchase it online, feel free to contact us through the inquiry form.

-This product can easily create cracks on the painting surfaces with water-based paints.
+This product allows artists to create cracks on the painting surfaces with water-based paints.

 However, one thing to keep in mind is this medium is not for mixing with paint like modeling paste or gel medium.
 Please refer to the following steps when you work with it.

-Firstly, we need to paint bases.
+Firstly, we need to paint the bases.
 Since the color underneath will show through the cracks, using different colors makes the cracks more visible.
-I applied gesso on the wood panel and painted MATSUDA Acrylic Pearl Color Pearl Silver.
+In this article, I applied gesso on the wood panel and painted MATSUDA Acrylic Pearl Color Pearl Silver over it.

 Black gesso is painted underneath to increase the metallic effect of the paint.

-Apply the just enough amount of Cracking Medium to the painting surface without mixing with paint.
+Apply just enough of Cracking Medium to the painting surface without mixing any paint.

-A paint brush made with nylon is recommended since its firmness makes it easier to spread the medium.
-Do not apply multiple coats of this medium, as it is made to have a high viscosity so that it can be applied at a reasonable thickness and will flatten out as it dries.
+Remember not to apply multiple coats of this medium, as it is made to have a high viscosity so it is supposed to be applied at a fair thickness and will flatten out as it dries.

-If multiple coats are applied, it may not produce the correct cracking effect.
-Allow it to be dried completely before moving to the next process.
+If multiple coats are applied, it may not produce the correct cracking effect, also please allow it to be dried completely before moving to the next process.

-In addition, it is possible to use an airbrush for a large area.
-In that case, do not add more than 25% water.
-This may cause clogging.
-Moreover, when spraying with an airbrush, there is a potential risk of affecting human bodies, so please always wear a mask and ventilate the room so as not to inhale the fumes.
+Moreover, it is possible to use an airbrush for a large area.
+In that case, do not add more than 25% of water because this may cause the airbrush to clog.
+Furthermore, when spraying with an airbrush, there is a potential risk of affecting human bodies, so please always wear a mask and ventilate the room so as not to inhale the fumes.

-It is recommended to pour the Cracking Medium onto a plate.
-Nylon brushes can be purchased from the following link to our online store.
+It is recommended to pour the Cracking Medium onto a plate before use.
+Nylon brushes are available on our online store, click the link below for more information.

 PIGMENT TOKYO “Shiranami Brush”

 Once the medium is dry, apply paint on top within 12 hours.
-It is best to apply the paint with one stroke in one direction without applying multiple layers for achieving a clean finish.
+It is best to apply the paint with one stroke in one direction without applying multiple layers to achieve a clean finish.

-Reapplying the paint will float the Cracking Medium and prevent it from cracking.
+If you reapply the paint, the Cracking Medium will be separated from the painted surface and prevent it from cracking.

 For this article, I made six samples with the same base coat but different colors and applications.

-The image on the left is gold on the silver base.
-It has a silky and calm look like decorative Japanese paper.
+The image on the left is gold on a silver base.
+It has a smooth and serene look that reminds me of Japanese packaging paper.
 On the right side is a mixture of Cracking Medium and acrylic paint.
 As you can see, simply mixing the two does not change the surface.

-Be sure to apply the medium by itself and let it dry completely before applying the paint you want to crack.
+Be sure to apply the medium by itself and let it dry completely before applying the paint you want to create the cracking effect.

 【Art Materilas Used】